neu-se/CS4530-Spring-2024/tutorials/week4-react.md

 ```

 -   Additionally we can also pass the variable in the array to observe only changes related to a particular value (as below).
--   Now we can see that the componenet will render everytime the value of count is changed.
+-   Now we can see that the component will render everytime the value of count is changed.

 ```tsx
 useEffect(() => {